chauff/cse1500-web-transcripts/_lectures/security.md

 1. Head over to your Juice Shop installation, access the top-left side menu and click on the *About Us* link.
 2. Take a closer link at the hyperlink `Check out our boring terms of use if you are interested in such lame stuff`.
 It is a relative link `ftp/legal.md`.
-3. Let's see whether there is something else in this `ftp` directory; all we have to do is slightly change our URL to `http://localhost:3000/ftp` (again, assuming a local installation of Juice Shop).
-Spoiler: we can access this directory (which is a huge security issue) and more importantly, we can view the confidential document `acquisitions.md` which describes Juice Shop's plans for the coming years.
+3. Let's see whether there is something else in this `ftp` directory; all we have to do is slightly change our URL to `http://localhost:3000/ftp` (again, assuming a local installation of Juice Shop). <span class="spoiler">We can access this directory (which is a huge security issue) and more importantly, we can view the confidential document `acquisitions.md` which describes Juice Shop's plans for the coming years.</span>

 #### How to avoid it